Compatibility between truncation and coproducts for quantum affine algebra and Yangian of $\mathfrak{sl}_2(\mathbb{C})$: Introduction

 \section{Introduction}

 Let $\g$ be a complex finite-dimensional simple Lie algebra and $q$ a complex number which is not a root of unity.
-Let $Y(\g)$ be the Yangian and $U_q(\g)$ the quantum affine algebra constructed by Drinfeld \cite{NewDrinfeld} as Hopf algebra deformations of the current algebra $\g[z]$ and the loop algebra $\g[z,z^{-1}]$ respectively.
+Let $Y(\g)$ be the Yangian and $U_q(\hat\g)$ the quantum affine algebra constructed by Drinfeld \cite{NewDrinfeld} as Hopf algebra deformations of the current algebra $\g[z]$ and the loop algebra $\g[z,z^{-1}]$ respectively.

-We are interested in \textit{shifted} Yangians and quantum affine algebra, especially to some quotients called \textit{truncations}.
-In the Yangian case, these were introduced to study representation theory of finite W-algebras by Brundan-Kleschev \cite{Brunchev} for type A, then generalized to other type in the context of quantized affine Grassmanian slices by Kamnitzer-Webster-Weekes-Yacobi \cite{KWWY} and in the study of quantized Coulomb branches of 3d N = 4 SUSY quiver gauge theories by Braverman-Finkelberg-Nakajima \cite{BFN}.
-In the quantum affine algebra case, these were introduced in Finkelberg-Tsymbalyuk \cite{Finkelyuk} to realize quantized K-theoretical Coulomb branches.
+We are interested in certain quotients of Yangians and quantum affine algebras, called \textit{truncated Yangians} and \textit{truncated quantum affine algebras} respectively .
+Both quotients depend on a complex polynomial $a(z)$ and are denoted $Y^a(\g)$ and $U_q^a(\hat{\g})$.
+Their relations are given by some elements in the commutative Drinfeld-Cartan subalgebra of $Y(\g)$ and $U_q(\hat \g)$.
+Truncated Yangians in type A were introduced first by Brundan-Kleshchev \cite{Brunchev} to study representation theory of finite W-algebras, then generalized to other types in the context of quantized affine Grassmanian slices by Kamnitzer-Webster-Weekes-Yacobi \cite{KWWY} and in the study of quantized Coulomb branches of 3d N = 4 SUSY quiver gauge theories by Braverman-Finkelberg-Nakajima \cite{BFN}.
+Truncated quantum affine algebras were defined by Finkelberg-Tsymbaliuk \cite{Finkeliuk} to realize quantized K-theoretical Coulomb branches.

+We are interested in the following natural question : are the defining relations of truncated Yangians and truncated quantum affine algebras preserved by the standard Drinfeld-Jimbo coproduct of the two quantum groups ?
+In this paper, we confirm the first non trivial case $\g = \ssl_2$.
+Our main result is stated as follows (Theorem \ref{compatibilityangian} for the Yangian and Theorem \ref{compatibilityaffine} for the quantum affine algebra) : \begin{maintheorems} Let $a(z)$ and $b(z)$ be two complex polynomials. \begin{itemize} \item The Drinfeld-Jimbo coproduct of the Yangian $Y(\ssl_2)$ induces an algebra morphism :